Ashipa41/Python-Data-Analysis-Machine-learning-Projects/Apple Stock Market Data Analysis/README.md

 - The relationship suggests that periods of high trading activity often follow news or major events.

 5. Daily resturns
 Daily returns shows significant fluctuations, with occasional spikes.
 For short-term traders, this volatility draws attention to both the risk and the opportunity.
-A mean-reverting pattern is observed, suggesting frequent oscillations around zero daily return
+A mean-reverting pattern is observed, suggesting frequent oscillations around zero daily return.

 # Conclusion